-As chondrosarcomas are very rare, they are usually treated by a team of doctors and other health professionals at a specialist hostpital.
+As chondrosarcomas are very rare, they are usually treated by a team of doctors and other health care professionals at a specialist hospital.
 This means that you may have to travel some distance to have your treatment.

 Some people with a chondrosarcoma will need to have a combination of different treatments.
 The treatments that might be used are surgery (where this is possible), chemotherapy and radiotherapy.
 However, chemotherapy and radiotherapy are not very effective for most chondrosarcomas and therefore surgery is the main treatment.